Welfare-Optimized Recommender Systems

 \subsection{Price in Recommendation}

-Moving to specialized approaches for conversion modelling and the use of price in recommendation, the literature is quite varied and ranges from full user shopping decision modelling via multiple objective matrix factorization of the shopping data as in \cite{wan2017modeling}, to ranking approaches that supplements user - item affinity measures with global and local budget preferences, as in \cite{hu2018learning}.
+Moving to specialized approaches for conversion modelling and the use of price in recommendation, the literature is quite varied and ranges from full user shopping decision modelling via multiple objective matrix factorization of the shopping data as in \cite{wan2017modeling}, to ranking approaches that supplements user - item affinity measures with global and local budget preferences, as in \cite{hu_learning_2018}.
 More recently, \cite{zheng2020price} proposes a Graph Convolution Network-based method to infer category~-~specific price elasticity, and~\cite{wadhwa2020personalizing} explores several methods to compute item price bands and explicitly model user price affinity for various types of products.